gaojia2017/Combine-minimizer/README.md

 # Combine-minimizer
 The  source code of combine minimizer for sequence-to-graph alignment.

+Combine minimizer is the combined hashing of adjacent minimizer seeds.
 The main work  borrowed giraffe's alignment framework and modified the seed selection and positioning parts(vg/deps/include/gbwtgraph).
 If run the code, change the include files.

 And change find-minimizers function in minimizer_mapper.cpp